Dornbirn: Museums

 The City Museum Dornbirn is Dornbirn's local museum, specialized in the city's history, early photography, traditional crafts, agriculture and the formerly flourishing textile industry.

 Inatura is an interactive natural history museum.
 The museum includes a documentation center about nature in Vorarlberg, along with an interactive exhibition.

 The Mohren Biererlebniswelt is a beer museum of Vorarlberg's oldest brewery Mohrenbrauerei.
 It shows traditional brewery equipment and gives insights in the history of beer brewing.
 Additionally, it hosts workshops on beer.

-The Rolls-Royce Museum is a privately-owned automobile museum.
+The Rolls-Royce Museum is a privately owned automobile museum.
 It is said to have the world's largest collection of Rolls-Royce cars.

 ART BODENSEE is an annual meeting point for artists, art collectors, and connoisseurs.
 Since 2001, it has included exhibits of works by international artists.

 The FLATZ Museum sees itself as a forum concerned with artistic impulses and contemporary cultural positions.
 It shows changing exhibitions designed by international guest curators, with a focus on photographic art; it organises readings, lecture series, discussions and performances.

 Architecture

 Dornbirn's Messestadion is an indoor sporting arena, and home to the local ice hockey team.

 An example of modern Vorarlberg architecture is the LifeCycle-Tower ONE (LCT ONE), an innovative architectural project concerned with environmental and energy efficiency.
 With its eight floors, it is the first modular wooden hybrid complex; it was built in 2012.

+Also the public library shows various architectural details, such as ceramic bricks reminding us of book shelves, or a path, which is reminiscent of the existing "beaten track" between Schulgasse and Jahngasse, and leads through the building allowing it to be experienced as a public space.
+The public swimming pool was renovated in 2005 and received various prices for its architecture.